HarborZeng/gangsutils/README.md

 #### log levels

-There **6 levels** in this util pack, trace、info、success、warning、error and critical.
+There are **6 levels** in this util pack, trace、info、success、warning、error and critical.
 None of them throw exceptions, you should throw it manually.

 Other than pre-config log destination, you can set the-log-level log destination by `enabled` parameter, like